ClarityMoe/Community/CHAPTER3-COMMIT CONVENTIONS.md

 ## Subject should capitalize the first letter

-Commits are not required to follow specific English syntax queues, preferrably now the subject line is now encouraged to be capitalized at the first letter.
+Commits are now required to follow some English syntax queues, preferrably now the subject line is now encouraged to be capitalized at the first letter.

 ## Subject should not have a period or any punctuation marks at the end

-In accordance to the subject character limit rule, punctuation marks near the end of the subject line is now illegal.
+In accordance to the subject character limit rule, punctuation marks at the end of the subject line is now illegal.

 ## Commits should be in imperative tone